Tuesday, 2 November 2021

 "Biscuits are nothing more than light duty floating tenons.
 Use them accordingly This video series once again leaves people with a distorted view of the advantages of biscuit joinery.
 Keeping joints aligned and restricting there movement is half the battle, your tests don't take real world scenarios into account, AGAIN."

-He sugested that everything has to be dumbed down for the USA market; if you explain something you have to explain it in clearer than clear term and the attention span is limited.
+He sugested that everything has to be dumbed down for the USA market; if you explain something you have to explain it in clearer than clear terms.
+Attention span is limited.
 Of course I try to do this as my background is also as a teacher and author and when I was invited by a major publisher to write The Enyclopedia of Woodworking Techniques in 1993 I was briefed by the senior editor to explain everything in the most simple terms as the main market was the USA.

 I find this astonishing when the USA put the first man on the moon and is leading in space tourism today!